Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ##### CloudEvents v1.0 schema
 Another option is to use the CloudEvents v1.0 schema.
 [CloudEvents](https://cloudevents.io/) is a Cloud Native Computing Foundation project which produces a specification for describing event data in a common way.
 The service summary of CloudEvents can be found [here](https://docs.microsoft.com/azure/event-grid/cloud-event-schema).

+ **Note:** It is important to know if your topic supports CloudEvents or EventGridEvents before publishing.
+If you send to a topic that does not support the schema of the event you are sending, send() will throw an exception.

+##### System Topics
+A **[system topic](https://docs.microsoft.com/azure/event-grid/system-topics)** in Event Grid represents one or more events published by Azure services such as Azure Storage or Azure Event Hubs.
+For example, a system topic may represent all blob events or only blob creation and blob deletion events published for a specific storage account.

+The names of the various event types for the system events published to Azure Event Grid are available in `azure.eventgrid.SystemEventNames`.
+For complete list of recognizable system topics, visit [System Topics](https://docs.microsoft.com/azure/event-grid/system-topics).

+ For more information about the key concepts on Event Grid, see [Concepts in Azure Event Grid][publisher-service-doc].

-### EventGridClient
+## EventGridClient

 `EventGridClient` provides operations to send, receive, acknowledge, reject, release event data to a resource specified during client initialization.

 If you are using Event Grid Basic, regardless of the schema that your topic or domain is configured to use, `EventGridClient` will be used to publish events to it.
-Use the `send` method publishing events.
+Use the `send` method to publish events.

-The following formats of events are allowed to be sent:
+The following formats of events are allowed to be sent to an EventGrid Basic resource:
 - A list or a single instance of strongly typed EventGridEvents.
 - A dict representation of a serialized EventGridEvent object.
 - A list or a single instance of strongly typed CloudEvents.